List of terms in glossary:

 Safeguard measures can be taken when an industry is affected by an unforeseen, sharp and sudden increase of imports of a given product and producers cannot reasonably be expected to adapt immediately to the changed trade situation.
 It differs from the anti-dumping and anti-subsidy instruments in that it does not deal with unfairly traded imports, thus applying to all countries exporting the product.

-Rules, measures and regulations designed to protect human, animal and plant life and health, from risks arising from additives, contaminants, toxins or disease-causing organisms.
-They ensure food is safe for consumption.
+Standards to protect human, animal, or plant life from risks arising from additives, contaminants, toxins or disease-causing organisms in foods, beverages, or feedstuffs.

 Administrative document used in the EU for trade with non-EU countries and for the movement of non-EU goods within the EU.
 The SAD ensures openness in national administrative requirements, rationalises and reduces paperwork, minimises the amount of information asked for, standardises and harmonises data.